 We have two computer labs accessible 24/7 during the school year.
 These labs feature dozens of docking stations, 27-inch monitors, a color network scanner that supports duplexing, printers, projectors, and lounge areas for a break.
 Our labs are available for freshman-senior students and provide a great environment for working either as a team or individually.
 The labs are also conveniently located near our faculty offices.

 Our computer labs enhance your computing capabilities with charging/docking stations, printers, projectors, and lounge areas.
 You’ll find our labs always busy, and always good places to work and improve your skills individually or as part of a team.

-The Usability Lab is a state-of-the-art facility for learning how your software or computer program functions in the real world.
-An actual user operates your system while you follow his or her experience through a detailed monitoring system.
-You can also communicate with the user directly at the same time!
+In the Usability Lab, an actual user operates your system while you follow his or her experience through a detailed monitoring system close by.
+You can also communicate with the user directly at the same time.
 This lab offers a great way to perfect your work based on actual user feedback.

 We offer majors, minors, and a double major in Computer Science and Software Engineering.
 You can also major in International Computer Science, involving a year in Germany.

 Computer Science prepares you for careers in all areas of the computer industry and for graduate studies in computer science and computer-related fields.